 Roast the coconut on a very low flame till it is a pale reddish color.
 Keep aside.

 Mix the sugar and water in a pan and cook till the sugar is fully melted.
 Now allow thickening a little.

 Add the coconut, raisins, cashews, almonds, and cardamom powder and mix well.
 Remove from fire and keep aside to cool.

 Divide the prepared dough into equal sized portions and make them into balls.

-Roll these balls out into circles about 4-5" wide.
+Roll these balls out into circles about 4 to 5-inch wide.